 Make sure the butter is at room temperature and soft.
 In a separate bowl, cream together the butter and sugar.

-Mash bananas with glee and abandon.
+Mash bananas with abandon.
 Stir in the nuts, vanilla, and coconut.
 Add this mixture to the butter and sugar and stir to combine.

 Pour the batter into a loaf pan and bake for 45-60 minutes, until gorgeous and browned.
 A toothpick comes out fairly clean, but the banana bread will be pretty moist.
 When cooled, serve with ice cold milk.
 Sing “banana fanna fo fanana me mi mo manana” at the top of your lungs.